abpframework/abp/docs/en/Blog-Posts/2022-05-09 v5_3_Preview/POST.md

 ### CMS Kit Pro - Polling Feature

-We've added the new **Polling** feature to the **CMS Kit Pro** module.
+We've added a **Polling** feature to the **CMS Kit Pro** module.
 This feature allows you to use a questionnaire/voting system in your application easily.
 You can create a question, define some options for it and the poll will be created for you.
-You can see the example poll in the screenshot below.
+You can see the example poll in the screenshot below:

 ![](./poll-question-example.png)

 Also, there is an admin side of the Polling Feature.
 You can easily manage your polls in your admin (back-office) project.
-You can create, update, delete and show the results of the poll on the Polls page.
+You can create, update, delete and show the results of the poll on the Polls page:

 ![](./poll-questions.png)